1. Is your provider using a secure and up to date, cloud based platform?

 5. What is available to support Award Interpretation and automatic pay rules?

-There are many stories in the media about companies ‘who should know better’ that have misinterpreted complex Award Conditions or overlooked an important enterprise allowance.
-Asked about whether the payroll platform has embedded Award interpretation and automatic pay rules management.
+There are many media stories about companies ‘who should know better’.
+For instance, companies that have misinterpreted complex Award Conditions or underpaid an allowance.
+Accordingly, ask about embedded Award interpretation, ATO updates and automatic pay rules management.

 6. Are you Single Touch Payroll Compliant?